JMNadales/WPLANPY/README.md

 ## CITATION

-If you employ this code, please add the following reference to to manuscript.
+If you employ this code, please add the following reference to your manuscript.

 APA: